-Irish Air Corps will not ground helicopter fleet after door fell off mid-flight
+The Irish Air Corps has said it will not ground its fleet of six Agusta Westland AW139 helicopters after the door of one fell off mid-flight on Thursday, but is in consultation with the manufacturer.

 A number of people in the area saw the door fall but nobody was hurt.